Rahulcdry07/PDF2JSON/QUICKSTART_API_ANALYTICS.md

 ## Overview

-Your PDF2JSON project now includes comprehensive API documentation and real-time analytics!
+Your EstimateX project now includes comprehensive API documentation and real-time analytics!

 ## 🎯 What You Get